Newberry Pedestrian Accident Lawyer

 Sometimes pedestrians can share in the blame for an accident.
 For example, if a driver was texting and strikes a pedestrian who was crossing an intersection on a “don’t walk” signal, both parties might be responsible.

-Under Florida law, shared fault doesn’t eliminate your right to recover damages.
-Florida accident victims can recover damages even if they were mostly to blame.
+Under Florida law, shared fault doesn’t eliminate your right to recover damages unless you were 51% or more responsible.
+The state currently operates under a modified comparative negligence standard with a 51% recovery bar.
+Florida accident victims can still recover damages even if they were partly to blame.

 When you’re partly responsible, however, you’ll receive a lower compensation award.
-Your compensation will be reduced in proportion to your share of the blame (if you’re 30% at fault, your damages are reduced by 30%)
+Your compensation will be reduced in proportion to your share of the blame (if you’re 30% at fault, your damages are reduced by 30%).
+And if this percentage reaches 51% or higher, you cannot recover damages.

 We’ll Fight to Recover Compensation for All of Your Pedestrian Accident Injuries